-- 4.1 No affiliate may conduct gliding operations that involve training or instruction unless such training or instruction is at all times under the supervision of a GNZ A or B Category gliding instructor. - 4.2 Where an affiliate does not have an A or B Category gliding instructor as a member, the Regional Operations Officer may approve the provision of supervision of training or instruction by an appropriately qualified gliding instructor from another affiliate.
+- 4.1 No affiliate may conduct gliding operations that involve training or instruction unless such training or instruction is at all times under the direct supervision of a GNZ gliding instructor.
+(See paragraph 2.2 above for the meaning of 'direct supervision'.)
+Category C gliding instructors may undertake this direct supervision and/or take responsibility for field operations only when authorised by a Category A instructor to do so at a specific site, in accordance with the Instructor Assessment Standards (IAS) paragraph 5.5.2. - 4.2 To be appointed CFI or designated deputy, an instructor must hold at least a Category B instructor rating.
+Where an affiliate does not have such a person as a member, the Regional Operations Officer may, as an interim measure, temporarily approve the provision of supervision of training or instruction by an appropriately qualified gliding instructor from another affiliate.